Tenebrae (film): Vision impairment

-The protagonists in Argento's giallo films almost always suffer from vision impairment of some kind.
+The protagonists in Argento's giallo films almost always suffer from some form of vision impairment.
 It is these characters' chronic inability to find the missing pieces of a puzzle.
-The puzzle being the solution of a murder (or series of murders) that generally provides much of the films' narrative thrust.
+The puzzle is the solution of a murder (or series of murders) that generally provides much of the film's narrative thrust.
 Most obviously is the blind Franco Arno (Karl Malden) in The Cat o' Nine Tails, who must use his heightened aural sense in combination with visual clues supplied to him by his niece to solve a mystery.
 In The Bird with the Crystal Plumage, Sam Dalmas (Tony Musante) witnesses a murder attempt but admits to the police that something seems to be "missing"; as the film's surprise ending makes clear, he did not "miss" anything, but simply misinterpreted what happened in front of his eyes.
 In Deep Red, Marcus (David Hemmings) has a similar problem in both seeing and not seeing the murderer at the scene of the crime, and does not realize his mistake until it is almost too late.
 This recurring theme, according to Douglas E. Winter, creates "a world of danger and deception, where seeing is not believing".

-Flanagan observes that in Tenebrae, Argento offers two characters who suffer from impaired vision.
-Gianni (Christian Borromeo) is an eyewitness to an axe-murder, but the trauma of seeing the killing causes him to disregard a vital clue.
+Flanagan observes that in Tenebrae, Argento presents two characters with impaired vision.
+Gianni (Christian Borromeo) is an eyewitness to an axe murderer, but the trauma of seeing the killing causes him to disregard a vital clue.
 Returning to the scene of the crime, he suddenly remembers everything and is murdered before being able to tell anyone.
 Germani reveals that he is a big fan of the novels of Agatha Christie, Mickey Spillane, Rex Stout, and Ed McBain, but admits that he has never been able to guess the identity of the killer in any of the books.
 He is similarly unable to solve the real mystery until the last corpses are piled at his feet – he cannot see Peter Neal for what he really is.